sheriffarouk/ResiLens/README.md

     The script files FeaturesExtraction.scro and FeaturesExtraction.scro should be installed inside script folder of avizo program for example "C:/Program Files/Avizo-9.0.1/share/script-objects/".

-    After loading the tomographic image, the processing module can be found by:
+    After loading the tomographic image in AVIZO, the processing module can be found by:

     1.1- Right-click on the image